... Coaching Shared Knowledge Dismiss

 With football evolving to the point where defenders can be the initiators of attacking moves the back three has made a comeback.
-Thanks to the numerical advantage it benefits the deepest of deep-lying playmakers: the modern center-back.
+Thanks to the numerical advantage it benefits the deepest of deep-lying playmakers: the modern centre back.

 3 - 5 - 2 formation when playing with back 3